SaiSindhuja197/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Microsoft_Entra_ID_Identities.md

    ![](../Labs/Images/catche.png)

     >**Note**: After clicking on Submit, please wait for 2 minutes before proceeding to the next step.
-You may not receive any notifications during this time then after some time procced with next step.
+You may not receive any notifications during this time then after some time proceed with the next step.

     >**Note**: There is a known issue with the Captcha verification in the lab environment.
 If you receive the error **Creation failed.
 Too many requests, please try later**, do the following:<br>
     >- Try the creation a few times.<br>